JPETTomography/j-pet-gate-tools/goja/README.md

 Example 3: Analyze the NEMA sensitivity GATE output

-If one wants to use goja and goja_manager.py on cis.gov.pl cluste, he needs to load gate/7.2 module:
+If one wants to use goja and goja_manager.py on cis.gov.pl cluster, he needs to load gate/7.2 module:

   module load gate/7.2